 Sherri Urquhart, Office Manager - After obtaining her Bachelor of Arts degree in Education from the University of Nebraska at Kearney, Sherri orginally came to Montana to teach.
 For the past several years, proofreading has been her occupation/preoccupation as well as taking care of her family.
 She now finds herself joining the Jeffries team for further adventures.
 She enjoys a myriad of activites - never one to pass up learning new things and having a fun time.

-Rona Chenoweth, Remote Office Assistant - Rona spent many years in the back office of Jeffries before her husband's job took them to Spokane.
+Rona Chenoweth, Administrative Assistant - Rona spent many years in the back office of Jeffries before her husband's job took them to Spokane.
 She has an undergraduate degree in Community Health from the University of Montana and is a Certified Natural Foods Chef from the Nutrition Therapy Institute in Denver.
 Her professional path is currently on hold as she spends her days chasing around her two kids and reading as many books as she can fit in.
 Melody still keeps her on speed dial for tech advice and occasional office work.